clintcolding/clintcolding.github.io/_posts/2017-07-07-managining-godaddy-dns-with-powershell.md

 To make an API call with PowerShell I used `Invoke-WebRequest` with the following parameters:

--URI: Specifies the Uniform Resource Identifier (URI) of the Internet resource to which the web request is sent.
+- URI: Specifies the Uniform Resource Identifier (URI) of the Internet resource to which the web request is sent.
 Enter a URI.
 This parameter supports HTTP, HTTPS, FTP, and FILE values.
--Method: Specifies the method used for the web request.
+- Method: Specifies the method used for the web request.
 (Get, Post, Put, etc)
--Headers: Specifies the headers of the web request.
+- Headers: Specifies the headers of the web request.
 Enter a hash table or dictionary.

 To authenticate the API I had to insert the key/secret into the headers using a [hashtable](https://technet.microsoft.com/en-us/library/ee692803.aspx):